-Earley holds a master’s degree in healthcare administration from The University of Texas-Arlington’s Fort Worth Center.
+Earley holds a master degree in Healthcare Administration from the University of Texas at Arlington.